Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 After Setup: Stay Safe on Shared Wi-Fi

-Once your eSIM is live you will still hop onto hotel and cafe networks for big downloads.
+Once your eSIM is live you’ll still hop onto hotel and cafe networks for big downloads.
 Your eSIM keeps you online but does not encrypt traffic on public Wi-Fi.
 If you bank or work on the road, pair it with a travel VPN.
 See our VPN guides to set one up before you go, and browse all our eSIM guides to pick the right regional plan for your destination.

 Frequently Asked Questions